 To do the toe raises just stand on the edge of a platform or even a weight plate placed on the floor.
 With your heels planted, lift your toes up and down.
 It’s not a huge movement with a big range of motion, but it packs a punch and they are great for overall lower leg development.

 Now that I’ve given you the REAL information on how to build beautiful calf development, you might check out my Killer Quads Leg and Calf Training program.
+It’s the fully-loaded leg and calf training program on building and cutting your legs.
 When you are armed with quality information, you can’t go wrong.

 Karen Sessions – Figure Coach